- April 11, 2019

 - Jennifer Salerno

-You know the scenario: you administered the Rapid Assessment for Adolescent Preventive Services (RAAPS) risk assessment and are ready to meet with youth to confidently discuss their identified risks.
+You know the scenario: you administered the Rapid Adolescent Prevention Screening (RAAPS) risk assessment and are ready to meet with youth to confidently discuss their identified risks.
 But how do you start the conversation?
 And once it’s started, how do you help guide them towards healthier behaviors?

 Coaching youth toward behavior change is arguably just as important (if not more important) as the risk screening.
 Luckily, Motivational Interviewing (MI) is here to help.
 MI has been studied extensively and shown to be an effective approach with youth to reduce risks (like substance abuse, unintentional injuries and unsafe sexual behaviors).
 Here are three questions to ask yourself to determine if improving your MI skills would be helpful in guiding your youth towards safer behaviors: